 Assumptions

-We assume every four wheeled container is equipped with a tag.
+We assume every four wheeled container is equipped with a tag in the form of an Ambient IoT device.

 Figure 6.1-2: Container with flowers (Photo: Container Centralen)

 Density of containers can be estimated based on the dimensions of the containers.
 A container is (lxwxh) 1350 mm x 565 mm x 1900m.
 Packing these containers closely together gives a density of 740 x 1770 = 1,3 million containers per km2.